popgenmethods/momi2/README.md

 where this branch length is scaled in the same time units as in ms.

-Note also that momi can use ms (or a similar program like [scrm](https://github.com/scrm/scrm)) to simulate the SFS.
+Note also that momi can use ms (or a similar program like [scrm](https://github.com/scrm/scrm)) to simulate an observed SFS.
 This can be done in two ways:
 * Pass in the MS path to Demography.simulate_sfs.
 * Set the environment variable $MS_PATH to point to the appropriate location.